HUNTERSVILLE, N.C. -- A man is suspected of shooting a female family member following Saturday morning's SWAT standoff with police.

 "Six or eight more police cars the SWAT truck guys are jumping out and running through people's yards," said the neighbor.
 "We're like, 'This is a good neighborhood.
 Nothing like this happens,' so we're all in shock."

-Spruill said officers were able to get female shooting victim out of the house and transported to a hospital.
-She is being treated for injuries that are not believed to be life-threatening, police say.
+Spruill said officers were able to get female shooting victim, as well as several other occupants out of the house and transported the victim to a hospital.
+She was treated and released from the hospital, Spruill said.